Tips for Handling Total Lost Motion from STOBER

 How does STOBER handle total lost motion?

 Backlash is easily managed with the new Generation 3 Planetary series.
-These gear units feature wider gear teeth, so there is more surface area contact.
+These gearboxes feature wider gear teeth, so there is more surface area contact.
 These units also have the ring gear integral to the housing, which results in up to a 50% increase in stiffness!
 And the process for making our gears is extensive.
 STOBER’s smoothness of motion and minimal velocity ripple are possible through our optimized gear hardening process.

 STOBER takes the extra steps to grind and deburr the gears, removing the peaks and valleys and flattening the tooth flank.
 All of this adds up to a gearbox that does not have its backlash increase over time.
 There is also an option for reduced backlash to have the most precise unit on the market.
 STOBER knows how to calculate for total lost motion, ensuring your application is precise and repeatable.